clulab/processors/README.md

 If you use ODIN, our event extraction framework, please cite this paper:

 Marco A. Valenzuela-Escarcega, Gustave Hahn-Powell, Thomas Hicks, and Mihai Surdeanu.
 A Domain-independent Rule-based Framework for Event Extraction.
-In *Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing of the Assian Federation of Natural Language Processing: Software Demonstrations (ACL-IJCNLP)*, 2015. [[pdf]](http://surdeanu.info/mihai/papers/acl2015.pdf) [[bib]](http://surdeanu.info/mihai/papers/acl2015.bib)
+In *Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing of the Asian Federation of Natural Language Processing: Software Demonstrations (ACL-IJCNLP)*, 2015. [[pdf]](http://surdeanu.info/mihai/papers/acl2015.pdf) [[bib]](http://surdeanu.info/mihai/papers/acl2015.bib)

 If you use `CoreNLPProcessor`, please cite Stanford's paper: